SJTU-IPADS/disb/README.md

 ## The Team

-REEF is developed and maintained by members from [IPADS@SJTU](https://github.com/SJTU-IPADS) and Shanghai AI Laboratory.
+DISB is developed and maintained by members from [IPADS@SJTU](https://github.com/SJTU-IPADS) and Shanghai AI Laboratory.
 See [Contributors](CONTRIBUTORS.md).